211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 on paper than in a running system with thousands of records.

-**Agile and domain modeling complement each other.** Agile methodology might seem to conflict with upfront domain modeling — "working software over comprehensive documentation."
+**Agile and domain modeling complement each other.** Agile methodology might seem to conflict with upfront domain modeling, "working software over comprehensive documentation."
 But the domain model and class diagram are not documentation for its own sake; they are design tools that enable faster, more confident implementation of Sprint 2 and Sprint 3 user stories.
 US-003 (Borrow/Reserve a book) can only be